 Our career services coordinators are available to work with you on job search or career topics.
 For those of you who may want more in-depth coaching, use one of our community coaches.
-Our career coach partners have been screened by our office and often share their advice through workshops and panels.
+Our office also provides resources through expert webinar series and job search platforms for seasoned professionals.

 Please note that providers are independent contractors and are in no way affiliated with RIT, or the RIT Office of Career Services, and are not being compensated by our office.These are fee-based services with rates given by each provider.
 Mention you’re an RIT Alumni for special discounts.

 Directed award-winning career centers for Fortune 500 companies and provided professional development coaching to management level staff at the National Institutes of Health, World Bank, law firms, and businesses, as well as career training at area colleges and career centers.

 LinkedIn profile development and social media optimization

 Job search planning, results-oriented search methods and marketing resources

 Certified coach empowering public speakers to develop a dynamic stage presence, increase their audience, and build a bold business platform.
 Assists speakers in the promotion of their message via trainings, keynotes, and other speaking opportunities.
 Presently she sits as vice president of programs and operations for the Rockstar Superstar Project.

 Certified Coach through Coach Training Alliance by the International Coach Federation (ICF)

 Worked many years in nonprofit leadership positions, including stints as executive director, project manager, management team leader, and Board member.
 Transitioned to the for-profit sector, establishing a sales rep business and becoming New York State sales manager in 1993.
 A past board chair of career development services, the YWCA and several other organizations, and has served on numerous boards of directors and community task forces.